Economic Reconciliation Initiative

 Lead Partners

-Supporting Partners
+Supporting Partner

 “I am proud to be a part of the Economic Reconciliation Initiative to support and build upon Ontario’s vibrant and growing economy.
 Through this initiative, I hope to highlight the strength of the Indigenous economy in Ontario and to foster connections between Indigenous and non-Indigenous business owners, enterprises and communities, for the benefit of current and future generations.

-I look forward to the continued partnership between the Ontario Chamber of Commerce and Canadian Council for Aboriginal Business – and the journey ahead for all of us in building an inclusive and prosperous Ontario. ”– Britney Sault, Relationship Manager, Indigenous Trust Services, CIBC
+I look forward to the continued partnership between the Ontario Chamber of Commerce and Canadian Council for Aboriginal Business – and the journey ahead for all of us in building an inclusive and prosperous Ontario. ”– Brittney Sault, Relationship Manager, Indigenous Trust Services, CIBC

 “Indigenous Knowledge is needed at decision-making tables, and this partnership between the OCC and the CCAB clearly illustrates they understand this need.
 I’m thrilled to be a part of this Indigenous Advisory Committee, which has the ability to impact so many businesses and communities.” – Tracy Primeau, Founder and Principal, Agile Bear Consulting